Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems

 We demonstrate the accuracy and speed of the proposed ROM on a set of five test problems, where explicit solvers usually fail, widely used in literature to benchmark stiff ODE solvers \cite{mazzia2003test}.
 The results are compared with a state-of-the-art Runge-Kutta implicit solver of the Radau II A kind of the fifth order \cite{wanner1996solving} applied to the stiff system with the original right-hand side.

 The remainder of the paper is organized as follows.
 First, in Section~\ref{sec:problem formulation} we introduce the mathematical settings and notation for the problems of interest.
-In particular, in Section~\ref{sec:neural-nets}~and~\ref{sec:neural-odes} we review neural networks and the neural ODEs approach, which are the foundations of this work.
+In particular, in Section~\ref{sec:neural-odes} we review the neural ODEs approach, which {is} the foundation of this work.
 In Section~\ref{sec:stiffness} we introduce our methodology, discussing also the implementation details.
 In Section~\ref{sec:numerical-results} we present a comprehensive set of numerical results.
 Finally, in Section~\ref{sec:conclusions} we draw some conclusions, discussing the strengths and limitations of the proposed approach.